-a.
+- a.
 Program Objective.
-Funding associated with this remaining item is used to implement activities associated with the USACE Levee Safety Program.
-The USACE Levee Safety Program has the mission to work with stakeholders to assess, manage, and communicate risks to people, the economy, and the environment associated with the presence of levee systems.
+Funding associated with this RI is used to implement activities associated with the USACE Levee Safety Program.
+The USACE Levee Safety Program has the mission to work with stakeholders to assess, manage, and communicate risks to people, the economy, and the environment associated with the presence of levee systems. - b.

-b.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this remaining item.

-(2) The proponent for this remaining item is the HQUSACE Deputy Dam Safety Officer / Levee Safety Officer (LSO) with the Risk Management Center (RMC) serving as the lead to manage and distribute the funds.
-HQ/RMC will develop and submit the capability needs for budget development.

-(3) Programmatic activities funded by this remaining item include program management activities (e.g. Levee Safety Steering Committee, Levee Senior Oversight Group, Risk Management Center review plan support, and levee investment plan); data management (e.g. consequence and inundation support); policy development; risk assessments; technical competency and training (e.g. consequence training, risk analysis training, developmental positions, case histories, best practices training); and, community of practice support (e.g. international activities associated with memorandum of agreements).

-(4) Work Category Codes 60224, 60225, and 60226, will be used to further define the type of work to be performed in this line item.
+The following data attributes and process should be used for this RI. - (1) Programmatic AMSCO: 030767 - (2) CCS: 221 - (3) The proponent for this RI is the HQUSACE Deputy Dam Safety Officer / Levee Safety Officer (LSO) with the Risk Management Center (RMC) serving as the lead to manage and distribute the funds.
+HQ/RMC will develop and submit the capability needs for budget development. - (4) Programmatic activities funded by this RI include program management activities (e.g. Levee Safety Steering Committee, Levee Senior Oversight Group, Risk Management Center review plan support, and levee investment plan); data management and software development (e.g. consequence and inundation support, levee screening tool, and National Levee Database); policy development; risk management and assessments (levee screenings and risk assessments); technical competency and training (e.g. consequence training, risk analysis training, developmental positions, case histories, best practices training); and risk communication (e.g. local sponsor meetings, stakeholder outreach and engagement, communication of risks and benefits of levees, etc.). - (5) Work Category Codes (WCC) 60224, 60225, and 60226, will be used to further define the type of work to be performed in this line item.
 WCC 60224 is used mainly for risk assessments; WCC 60225 is used for program management; and WCC 60226 is used for data management.

-I-4-20.
-Actions for Change to Improve Operations.

-a.
-Program Objective.
-Produce updated and new Civil Works Guidance consistent with prioritized list approved by CW Guidance Review Board to improve project life cycle.
-Support professional and technical competence activities to improve quality of engineering and construction.
-Address high priority efforts to advance project delivery efficiency and effectiveness, including establishing effective quality management and review over the project life cycle.

-b.
-Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.
-In general, two work packages will be input into CW-IFD by the Program Manager.
-One package is for budget development and the second is for the allocation strategy.

-(2) Actions for Change to Improve Operations program budget and allocation strategy are based on internal and external analyses of natural disasters and extreme events that identified knowledge, process, and professional and technical competence gaps that hinder USACE Civil Works ability to provide quality water resources solutions that minimize future operational and maintenance needs.
-The Civil Works deputies set the future direction to address these gaps in an expeditious manner and oversee the program manager to execute the program.
-The bulk of the activities are multi-year projects designed to achieve specific strategic outcomes as well as tactical priorities within the program that may shift if/when a senior leader reprioritizes.

-I-4-21.
-Monitoring of Completed Navigation Projects (MCNP).
+I-4-23.
+Monitoring of Completed Navigation Projects.